- What are payment terms?

 7. Automate invoicing and accounts receivable processes

-Use invoicing software to streamline the payment process by automating invoice generation, monitoring due dates, and sending payment reminders.
+Use invoicing software to automate invoice processing, monitor due dates, and send payment reminders.
 Automation tools also help manage accounts receivable efficiently by reducing manual errors and tracking outstanding payments.

 8. Establish a follow-up process for late payments